sebastian-sz/efficientnet-lite-keras/README.md

 ### (Alternatively) No install:
 If you do not want to install you could just drop the `efficientnet_lite/efficientnet_lite.py` file directly into your project.

+### Docker
+You can also install this package as an extension to official Tensorflow docker container:

+Build: `docker build -t efficientnet_lite_keras .`
+Run: `docker run -it --rm efficientnet_lite_keras`

+For GPU support or different TAG you can (for example) pass
+`--build-arg IMAGE_TAG=2.5.0-gpu`
+in build command.

 ### Verify installation
 If all goes well you should be able to import:
 `from efficientnet_lite import *`